bb-drummer/my-application-base/README.md

-## LICENCE
+## LICENSE

-please see LICENCE file in project's root directory
+please see LICENSE file in project's root directory

 ## COPYRIGHT